carlos-mora-jd/backgroundjobs/README.md

 # README

-Small application to execute a background job when export a list of users to csv file
+Small application to execute  background jobs when export a list of users to csv file and import data from CSV file.
+Too a liitle demostration about WebSockets using ActionCable

 * Ruby version 2.2.6
 * Rails version 5.0.1